Signaturgruppen-A-S/signaturgruppen-broker-documentation/oidc-integration.md

 If the end-user denies the request or the end-user authentication fails, NEB informs the service provider (client) by using the error response parameters listed in this document or in the Identity Provider documentation [NEB-IDP].
 Note, that the end-user will only be redirect back to the service provider (client) if the authorization request is valid.
 If the authorization request is invalid, the end-user will be presented a generic error response at NEB and will not be redirected back to the service provider.
 The end-user is redirected (GET) or posted (POST) back to the redirect URL requested for the authentication request honoring the response_mode parameter.
-NEB will utilize one of the error codes defined in the specification most appropriate to the error in question and will set the error_description to a NEB- or identity provider specific error code defined here or in the “Nets eID Broker Identity Providers” [NEB-IDP],
+NEB will utilize one of the error codes defined in the specification most appropriate to the error in question and will set the error_description to a NEB- or identity provider specific error code defined here or in the “Signaturgruppen Broker Identity Providers” [NEB-IDP],

 ##### Example response: